-4. Personal presentation
+Personal presentation

+"We are what we wear".
 The way we look is key to how other people perceive us.
-We express ourselves through what we choose to wear.
-Some would argue that we are becoming obsessed in a superficial way with our appearance, particularly as a result of social media and so-called celebrity culture.
+We express ourselves through what we chose to wear.
+Many would argue that we are becoming obsessed in a superficial way with our appearance, particularly as a result of so-called celebrity culture.

-In the museum you will find:
+In the museum you will find;

-- dresses and costumes in the Arts of Living gallery
+- dresses and costumes in The Arts of Living section

 - jewellery and other adornments

 - suits of armour and headgear